 Granny doesn’t answer.
 She just hugs her granddaughter, steering her into the waiting cab.

-‘We have to make a slight detour – I have some luggage to pick up before we leave…’
+She leans forward and knocks on the partition.
+‘We have to make a slight detour – I have some luggage to pick up first.’

 Part I – End of Chapter 18